surifirstpin/biplus_documentation/docs/How to browse reports.md

 II.
 Click **Run** to extract the data with one more new dimension field (Phone) and new filter value ( salary equals to 15000).

-III. finally Click **Save** it will navigate to save explore page and add the newly added filters in filter section of save explore page and to update the changes made click **Update** button, use **Save as** to save the report with different name.
+III. finally Click **Save** it will navigate to save explore page.

+ and add the newly added filters in filter section of save explore page and to update the changes made click **Update** button, use **Save as** to save the report with different name.

 ## Download